- SCU Business Home

 Department Chair, Operations Management & Information Systems (OMIS)

 Dr. Andy Tsay is Department Chair for Operations Management & Information Systems in the Leavey School of Business at Santa Clara University, where he teaches primarily in the Executive MBA and MBA programs for working professionals.
 He earned his PhD at Stanford University's Graduate School of Business.
 He also holds degrees from Stanford in Engineering (MS) and Mathematical & Computational Sciences (BS).

-Dr. Tsay's professional focus is the management of design, manufacturing, and procurement in heavily outsourced supply chains.
+Dr. Tsay studies the management of design, manufacturing, and procurement in heavily outsourced supply chains (e.g., electronics, apparel, food).
+Much of his work focuses on ways for manufacturers to achieve coordination and control in engaging with their suppliers and distribution channel partners.
 He also has expertise in business analytics and quantitative modeling.

 He has more than 25 professional publications in leading academic journals such as Management Science, Manufacturing & Service Operations Management, Interfaces, Production & Operations Management, Journal of Retailing, and Journal of Supply Chain Management, practitioner periodicals such as Supply Chain Management Review, International Commerce Review, and CPO Agenda (for Chief Procurement Officers), and various books on supply chain management.
 He serves in senior leadership positions for several of these journals (see bottom of page).